martinaalvera/Documentation/admin_documentation/encryption/luksctl_api.rst

 ``Docker``
 **********

-:Description: If the Docker engine files are installed on the encrypted storage, it needs to be restarted after LUKS volume mount.
-If ``VIRTUALIZATION_TYPE`` is set at ``docker`` after LUKS volume mount the Docker daemon is restarted.
+:Description: The Docker engine files are installed on the encrypted storage, so the Docker daemon needs to be restarted after LUKS volume mount.
+If ``VIRTUALIZATION_TYPE`` is set at ``docker`` after LUKS volume mount, the Docker daemon is restarted.

 :config.json:
 	::